GAME 11 – Hotze Field inside Granger Stadium, TAPPS Division I Playoffs

 BURNING DOWN THE HOUSE

-The Eagles are pummeling defenses like few teams.
+The Eagles are pummeling defenses.
 With ease.
 With poise.
 With confidence.
 With flamboyance.

 Matocha has flashed spectacularly throughout his third consecutive starting season with size, calm, arm strength and mobility.
 He was near-perfect completing 21-25 while setting the single-season school record for passing yards with 3,371.
 Surrounded by an assorted ensemble of lethal weapons the offensive wrecking crew surpassed the 50-point barrier in consecutive games and is averaging more than 40 points per during the second half of the season (after racking 58 and 63 in Weeks 2 and 3).